-- Purpose built and professionally managed student accommodation (refer also to Policy Objective PHP29); - Semi-independent or supported living accommodation for older people or persons with a disability (refer also to Policy Objective PHP30).
+- Purpose built and professionally managed student accommodation (refer also to Policy Objective PHP28); - Semi-independent or supported living accommodation for older people or persons with a disability (refer also to Policy Objective PHP29); and, - Shared accommodation developments (refer also to Policy Objective PHP27).

-All proposed residential development, or mixed use development with a residential component, shall clearly demonstrate how the resultant mix of house type proposed has had due regard to the Housing Strategy and HNDA and complies with the policies set out hereunder with regard to providing appropriate housing choice.
+All proposed residential development, or mixed use development with a residential component, shall clearly demonstrate how the resultant mix of house type proposed has had due regard to the Housing Strategy and Interim HNDA and complies with the policies set out hereunder with regard to providing appropriate housing choice.

-4.3.2.3 Policy Objective PHP27: Housing Mix
+4.3.2.2 Policy Objective PHP26: Housing Mix

-It is a Policy Objective to encourage the establishment of sustainable residential communities by ensuring that a wide variety of housing and apartment types, sizes and tenures is provided throughout the County in accordance with the provisions of the Housing Strategy and Housing Need Demand Assessment (HNDA) and any future Regional HNDA.
+It is a Policy Objective to encourage the establishment of sustainable residential communities by ensuring that a wide variety of housing and apartment types, sizes and tenures is provided throughout the County in accordance with the provisions of the Housing Strategy and Interim Housing Need Demand Assessment (HNDA) and any future Regional HNDA.